2023 PBS changes

 - Patients with a Medicare card are eligible to pay a single PBS co-payment for 28 days supply of the listed treatments.
 Multiple co-payments are payable if multiple strengths are supplied.

-- For new prescriptions after July 1, doctors and nurse practitioners must provide their patients with a valid PBS prescription for up to 28 days supply, plus 2 repeats, if required.
+No further fees are payable by the patient to access the treatment. - For new prescriptions after July 1, doctors and nurse practitioners must provide their patients with a valid PBS prescription for up to 28 days supply, plus 5 repeats, if required.

 - Pharmacists will be remunerated for PBS supplies under the usual arrangements